 How much of a creative strategist's time goes to research versus execution?

-Roughly 60-65% research and analysis, 25-30% briefing and strategy documentation, 5-10% collaboration and feedback.
+In our experience, the majority of time goes to research and analysis, with a meaningful portion dedicated to briefing and strategy documentation, and a smaller share to collaboration and feedback.
 This ratio shifts based on team size and campaign maturity.

 Early stage campaigns need more research.
 Mature campaigns with established winners need more refinement and iteration work.
-A strategist managing a single game title might spend 70% on research.
-A strategist managing a portfolio of 10 apps will allocate research time more strategically, focusing deep dives on underperforming verticals.
+A strategist managing a single game title may skew heavily toward research, while a strategist managing a portfolio of 10 apps will allocate research time more strategically, focusing deep dives on underperforming verticals.

 Monthly time allocation example